 Too Convenient?
 A Mobile Supermarket That Comes To You

-Browse the science fiction aisles and you can find all sorts of dystopian future visions — environmental catastrophes, robot overlords, zombies swarms, triffids.
+Browse the science fiction aisles and you can find all sorts of dystopian future visions — environmental catastrophes, robot overlords, zombie swarms, triffids.
 Oddly enough, one of the spookiest scenarios ever conjured comes from a kids' movie.

-The 2008 Pixar animated film WALL-E imagines a future where end-stage consumerism has run amok, leaving the planet utterly trashed and turning humans into helpless, sedentary slugs.
-By creating a future where everything is prepared, packaged and delivered by machines, we effectively create a consumer apocalypse, ruining the Earth and dooming the species.
+The 2008 Pixar film WALL-E imagines a future in which end-stage consumerism has run amok, leaving the planet utterly trashed and turning humans into helpless, sedentary slugs.
+By creating a future in which everything is prepared, packaged and delivered by machines, we effectively create a consumer apocalypse, ruining the Earth and dooming the species.
 For those of us prone to low-simmering paranoia, recent developments suggest the future of WALL-E is closing in fast.

 To wit: The Moby Mart is a mobile supermarket that eliminates the pesky tradition of getting up and going to the store altogether.
 Instead, the store comes to you.
-Like a 7-11 crossed with a driverless tractor-trailer, the Moby Mart is an autonomous and unstaffed mobile retail space that you can call up with your phone like an Uber.
+Like a 7-Eleven crossed with a driverless tractor-trailer, the Moby Mart is an autonomous and unstaffed mobile retail space that you can call up with your phone like an Uber.

 Like the Amazon Go prototype store, the Moby Mart doesn't have cashiers or checkout lanes.
-Instead, subscribers scan their purchases off the shelf, pay with a phone app, and head out the door.
+Instead, subscribers scan their purchases off the shelf, pay with a phone app and head out the door.
 The difference is that the door — and the store — can drive itself to wherever it's summoned.

 Check out the decidedly bananas demo video, and you'll see that the Moby Mart team definitely has a futuristic vision in mind.
-Plans call for holographic store clerks that offer personalized assistance as you shop.
+Plans call for holographic store clerks who offer personalized assistance as you shop.
 Moby Marts will be electric and solar-powered, with plenty of battery backup, and will even include built-in air scrubbers so that the store purifies the air anywhere it goes.

-The space-age flourishes get even better: Using autonomous vehicle technology, the Moby Mart could navigate busy streets on its own, piloted by artificial intelligence.
-A fleet of microdrones atop the vehicle could make door-to-door deliveries, or maybe door-to-window, if you live on the 12th floor.
-When multiple Moby Marts are deployed in a given area, the machines will communicate with each other via cloud computing, trading off surplus items as needed.
+The space age flourishes get even better: Using autonomous vehicle technology, the Moby Mart could navigate busy streets on its own, piloted by artificial intelligence.
+A fleet of microdrones atop the vehicle could make door-to-door deliveries — or maybe door-to-window if you live on the 12th floor.
+When multiple Moby Marts are deployed in a given area, the machines will communicate with one another via cloud computing, trading off surplus items as needed.

 This isn't just concept-stage noodling, either.
 A prototype Moby Mart is already up and running in Shanghai.
 It's a collaborative effort between Hefei University in China and the Switzerland-based company Wheelys, which specializes in mobile retail solutions like bicycle-powered coffee stands.